 https://www.youtube.com/watch?v=pPCiDQ4IMRU

-I built an industrial robot visual programming, testing, and deployment platform that allowed non-programmers to construct industrial robot behavior trees through a graphical interface, allowing testing in simulation, debugging, and deployment onto real robots.
+Industrial robot visual programming, testing, and deployment platform that allowed non-programmers to construct industrial robot behavior trees through a graphical interface, allowing testing in simulation, debugging, and deployment onto real robots.

-I shipped features to partners and clients including Mecademic Robotics.
+We shipped features to partners and clients including Mecademic Robotics.

 I built controllers, planners, inverse/forward kinematic/dynamics algorithms, and action client/server framework from scratch with ROS1 with C++ for the Kinvoa Gen3 robotic arms for dynamic grasping.